 This workshop is designed for students in grades 6–12.

 Want a more in depth glass experience for teens?
-Check out our afterschool SiO2 classes.
+Check out our afterschool SiO2 classes: Youth After School

 Scholarship Application: APPLY ONLINE